TREATISE ON ZANDTAO

 For the next 10 years I straddled the path, never forgetting it but only occasionally being fully connected; my signpost was the guys who sporadically were in my life.
 Drink was associated with the stress of work and it was teacher holidays that enabled the guys to be present.
 But far too few times.

 Once the drink started again I began what I now see as a second childhood – my childhood of the path.
 I didn’t know but I had to learn how to live with the path and then mature until the path was 24/7; that took more than 30 years.
 Once I had met the path I called myself spiritual, and there was always spiritual investigation in my life.
 But for a long time that fought the booze.
 The booze came to a head with a powerful relationship that was so destructive for me, and at the end of which drink had a complete hold.
 Two years after the relationship I stopped drinking.
 I was completely addicted but I wasn’t bottom like I had been at 23.
 I was just drunk, chose to be drunk but had sufficient control of my life; that control was the path.
 I was getting migraines, and went to acupuncture.
 The doctor treated me I felt better, drank for a week and was back where I started.
 The doctor gave me an ultimatum – give up the drink or forget the treatment, and I gave up.
 Or rather the path had a chance to intervene, and gave the drink up for me.
 It was the power of the path that got me off the drink but because of the shape of my life it was not a power that I had to go and search for, it had been there with me all along.
 I got help from the acupuncturist and gave up.
 As I have described it, you might say I had a limited problem.
 This was not the case.
-There were times I needed a drink, I was not in control, I just kept sufficient control that it did not affect my job; it was different in my private life.
+There were times I needed a drink, I was not in control, I just kept sufficient control that it did not affect my job too much; it was different in my private life.
 When I decided to stop, the acupuncturist gave me special treatments, he provided me with herbs to cope with withdrawal symptoms, and I was regularly downing appalling concoctions of pure orange juice and brewer’s yeast.
 Friday evening was particularly difficult.
 I took up Tai Chi, this helped, but on my way home from the Friday class I struggled past a pub.
 But I stopped, the path stopped me from drinking.

 Sadly that did not bring me back onto the path, just that the path was there.
 I was teaching and active in grass roots politics, and this filled my mind; I still hadn’t learned the required discipline.